 Silver Medal, 93 Points James Halliday – August 2020 [2018 Vintage]

-Today Martin is showing his son’s Josh and Sam the art of grape growing, handing down the knowledge from the previous generations to ensure that the skills learned are not lost.
+Today Martin is showing his son Sam the art of grape growing, handing down the knowledge from the previous generations to ensure that the skills learned are not lost.

-Although Sam’s focus is sales and marketing, he started out in the wine industry working vintages here in the Barossa at Peter Lehmann, Yalumba and abroad in the Sonoma and Napa Valley, California as well as Marlborough New Zealand.
+Although Sam’s focus is slinging wine (sales), he started out in the wine industry working vintages here in the Barossa at Peter Lehmann, Yalumba and abroad in the Sonoma and Napa Valley, California as well as Marlborough New Zealand.

-His love for people is what eventually lead him into sales which began in fine wine liquor stores and evolved into representing brands such as Bollinger Champagne, Henschke, Petaluma and Oyster Bay here in Australia and British Columbia, Canada.
-Sam now looks after all aspects of sales including export, domestic, cellar door and direct to consumer.
-Sam still get’s his winemaking fix during vintage and jumps at any opportunity to help Josh in the winery!
+His love for people is what eventually lead him into sales which began in fine wine liquor stores and evolved into representing brands such as Bollinger Champagne, Henschke, Petaluma and Oyster Bay here in Australia and in Canada.

 Going forward, our aim is to make our property as sustainable as possible, giving more back to the vineyard by improving soil health and limiting inputs in the winery to make our wines as natural as possible.

 Our range of wines is continuing to evolve, as each vintage presents top performing varieties, so our range reflects those changes.
-The Next Generation Range is where a lot of these changes take place, with Josh having the freedom to express the best of each vintage without affecting our traditional Whistler products.
+The Next Generation Range is where a lot of these changes take place, with the winemaking team having the freedom to express the best of each vintage without affecting our traditional Whistler products.

-Josh and Sam’s passion for natural wine, organics and bio-dynamics will continue to evolve the style of Whistler Wines over the coming years, while still maintaing the style of wines that we have built our reputation on.
-Together, with their wives Ellen and Kelsey, Josh and Sam welcome you to go on the journey of a family tradition that’s been in their blood for 4 generations.
+Sam’s passion for natural wine will continue to evolve the style of Whistler Wines over the years, while still maintaining the style of wines that we have built our reputation on.
+Together, with his wife Kelsey, Sam welcomes you to go on the journey of a family tradition that’s been in his blood for 4 generations.

 |Cellaring Life||Drink now - 2027|